renew-wireless/RENEWLab/README.md

 $ ./install_soapy.sh
 ```
 Note: This installs the SoapySDR app and its dependencies which include SoapySDR, SoapyRemote, and Sklk-SoapyIris.
+Note for developers: Do not use _ in your branch name.
+Use - instead.

 ### Install project-specific dependencies:
   1. If you are going to use the RENEW Python Development Suite, please install its library as below.